brainglobe/brainglobe-registration/README.md

 We are always happy to help users of our tools, and welcome any contributions.
 If you would like to get in contact with us for any reason, please see the [contact page of our website](https://brainglobe.info/contact.html).

 ## Citation
-If you find this package useful, and use it in your research, please cite the following paper:
+If you find this package useful, and use it in your research, please cite the following:
 > Igor Tatarnikov, Adam Tyson, Alessandro Felder, & Kimberly Meechan.
 (2025). brainglobe/brainglobe-registration: v0.0.2 (v0.0.2).
 Zenodo. https://doi.org/10.5281/zenodo.14750325

 ## Acknowledgements